dfsp-spirit/cpp_geodesics/README.md

 # cpp_geodesics
 Fast computation of geodesic distances on brain surface meshes in C++.

+## About

-This repo contains C++ applications to compute geodesic distances on triangular meshes.
+This repo contains fast C++ applications to compute geodesic distances on triangular meshes.
+We use them to compute distances on the human cortex in computational neuroimaging, but they work with any connected trimesh.
+Geodesics computation is computationally expensive and the focus of these applications is mostly on speed.

 ## Applications